luxuwin/blog.github.io/_posts/2015-04-25-spring-blossom.md

 ---

-{% include gallery caption="Took in Jersey City, April 2015." %}
+{% include gallery caption="A spring blossom with Manhattan as its backdrop." %}